The 5 Best Password Hacking Scenes in Film and TV for World Password Day

 2- Silicon Valley

-No list of hacking scenes from TV and film would be complete without one from Silicon Valley, the Emmy Award-winning comedy series about Pied Piper, fictional startup company with a ground-breaking data compression algorithm.
+No list of hacking scenes from TV and film would be complete without one from Silicon Valley, the Emmy Award-winning comedy series about Pied Piper, a fictional startup company with a ground-breaking data compression algorithm.
 For those not familiar with the series, one of the running plotlines is that, despite having revolutionary technology, Pied Piper keeps failing because of CEO Richard Hendricks’ naivete about the intentions of his many rivals.

 In Season 2, Episode 7, Richard and his colleagues storm into the offices of rival company End Frame to accuse them of stealing the Pied Piper algorithm.
 While there, Gilfoyle, Pied Piper’s systems architect, finds a simple but creative way to hack into End Frame’s system in order to dig up dirt on them.